potassco/clorm/docs/clorm/embedding.rst

 =========================

 As well as providing an API for calling the Clingo solver from Python, Clingo also supports embedding Python function calls into an ASP program.
-ClORM supports calling Python from an ASP program in two ways: it can generate templates to perform type conversion between Python and ASP data, and it provides a library of re-usable components.
+Clorm supports calling Python from an ASP program in two ways: it can generate templates to perform type conversion between Python and ASP data, and it provides a library of re-usable components.